v-puppala/Algotrading/README.md

 Utilizing Adaboost, an ensemble decision tree method, as our underlying ML architecture for prediction drastically increases performance for the 6 month window.

+**3 Month Adaboost Classifier**

+Interestingly, even though the svc 3 month model produced seemingly stronger results than what was observed in the 6 month svc model.